stephendickens1/ruby-foundations/chapter1/challenges/README.md

     * For chapter 1, that's `/drills/lib/1_calling_methods.rb`
     * You'll find further instructions there
 2. Work on the first challenge
-3. Run `rspec` to check your answers
+3. Run `rspec` to check your answer
 4. Keep going until all the tests for that set of drills are passing
 5. Move on to the next set
 6. Keep going until all the tests for all the sets are passing